 - Applicants must be studying in Canada at a Canadian University.**

 - Applicants normally will be enrolled in a Nursing PhD program.
 If enrolled in a different health-related field, the applicant must provide a rationale for how the studies will promote advancement in nursing.

 - Applicants must be a member in good standing with ARNNL.***

 * Applicants are permitted to be studying in another Canadian province, however their primary residence must be NL.

 ** An exception may be made for applicants registered in a Doctor of Nursing Practice program, if there is no equivalent offered by a Canadian university.

 ***Applicants must provide proof to CNF of a current practicing license, non-practicing membership or resignation in good standing.

 Please see the CNF website for the application deadline.
-Applications must be submitted no later than midnight February 22nd.
+Applications must be submitted no later than midnight on the deadline date.
 If you need to mail supporting documentation to CNF's office, it must be postmarked on or before the deadline date.